 While it is impossible to know exactly what the future holds, the best way to prepare is to be confident in your ability to consistently adapt to an evolving landscape where it pays to be innovative.
 While the 5G future may still seem far away, it is important to know it is coming and to be ready when it arrives.

 Bianca DiSanto is a senior in the McDonough School of Business.
-Tech Think appears in The Hoya every Friday.
+Think Tech appears every Friday.